VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Whether to use proxy protocol for connections accepted at -graphiteListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -graphiteTrimTimestamp duration
      Trim timestamps for Graphite data to this duration.
 Minimum practical duration is 1s.
 Higher duration (i.e. 1m) may be used for reducing disk space usage for timestamp data (default 1s)
+  -statsdListenAddr string
+     TCP and UDP address to listen for Statsd plaintext data.
+Usually :8125 must be set.
+Doesn't work if empty.
+See also -statsdListenAddr.useProxyProtocol
+  -statsdListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -statsdListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -http.connTimeout duration
      Incoming connections to -httpListenAddr are closed after the configured timeout.
 This may help evenly spreading load among a cluster of services behind TCP-level load balancer.
 Zero value disables closing of incoming connections (default 2m0s)
   -http.disableResponseCompression